All Episodes

 It's not your fault.

-Obama's director of the CIA is John Brennan, and who recently disclosed, by the way, that he voted for the Communist Party ticket when he was in college, just as a side note, but former CIA officials Mike Morell, Mike Hayden, Philip Mudd have all denounced him, and former CIA operative uh operations officer Evan McMullen ran against him as an independent presidential candidate.
+Obama's director of the CIA is John Brennan, who recently disclosed, by the way, that he voted for the Communist Party ticket when he was in college.

-But all of these things when the when the CIA made a decision on Benghazi to not talk to the people that were there.
+But all of these things, when the CIA made a decision on Benghazi to not talk to the people that were there, do you realize I've interviewed all those people that survived?

-I've and they were never once questioned by the CIA.
+And they were never once questioned by the CIA.

-Doesn't that show the CIA's politicized?
+Doesn't that show the CIA is politicized?

 They corrupted the Internal Revenue Service.

-Um they have corrupted the Justice Department, they've corrupted the Central Intelligence Agency.
+They've corrupted the Central Intelligence Agency.

-There's an inspector general investigation about a general officer who was pressured so deeply uh by the Director of National Intelligence that he then instructed over fifty experts at the Central Command basically to falsify their reports, and they collectively filed a letter of complaint and said we're being pressured to lie.
+There's an Inspector General investigation about a general officer who was pressured so deeply by the Director of National Intelligence that he then instructed over 50 experts at the Central Command basically to falsify their reports.

-So in that setting, the fact that Brennan would lie about this uh doesn't surprise me at all.
+So in that setting, the fact that Brennan would lie about this doesn't surprise me at all.

 That's their stock in trade.

-Um liberalism only survives today by lying.
+Liberalism only survives today by lying.

 But this is just more of the same bad stuff.

-But they're trying to weave a conspiratorial web here that I can't think of that that is so unprecedented, I can't think of any other example in history that matches this.
+But they're trying to weave a conspiratorial web here that I can't think of.

-There's no other ex well, um there's no other example.
+Well, there's no other example.

 So it's not just the FBI versus CIA.